MMIX2009/Hand-Gesture-Classification-Project/README.md

 There are eight gesture captured: ['Hook','Idle','Jab','Okay','Stop','Thumbs Up','Uppercut','Wave'] with 50 to 60 sets of datapoints for each class/gesture.
 There are 437 rows in the entire dataset.
 I think that will be enough to get reasonable accuracy (better than 70%) from the image classification model.

+Using a custom Python script, I created the spectrograms for each gesture's x, y, z accelerometer samples.
+The three spectrogram images were then concatenated horizontally to reduce the number of images to be processed by the deep learning network classifier.
+These images are stored in the corresponding gesture subfolder inside the spectrograms folder.

+# Preperation for AWS SageMaker
+The spectrogram images for each of the 436 gestures were uploaded to an AWS S3 bucket.
+Also, the included .lst files which indicate to SageMaker the 80/20 split between training and test images were uploaded to the same S3 bucket.

 # Areas of improvement
 More data: Ideally, there should be much more data available from more than a single subject to account for variations in how people perform those gestures.
 More Subjects: Another possible improvement is to generate synthetic data from the existing dataset since a preliminary analysis indicates that the x-, y-, z- axis from a given gesture are correlated.